How to get to the Bukchon Hanok Village | What to see and do

 Cha-teul (차마시는뜰) tea museum

-If you are not into coffee, but you prefer a cup of delicious tea, then you should not miss the Cha-teul (차마시는뜰) tea museum with a rooftop terrace – search for it on Naver and you won’t be sorry.
+If you are not into coffee but prefer a cup of delicious tea, then you should not miss the Cha-teul (차마시는뜰) tea museum with a rooftop terrace – search for it on Naver, and you won’t be sorry.

-Even though this is a great place, in a very popular area, we’ve never seen it packed with people.
-They also have on display lots of old and traditional pots for serving tea.
+Even though this is a great place in a very popular area, we’ve never seen it packed with people.
+They also display lots of old and traditional pots for serving tea.

 Buy some local handmade souvenirs

-The narrow streets hide many small shops with handmade things such as perfume, candles, and scented oils, but also clothing or jewelry.
+The narrow streets hide many small shops where you can buy handmade items such as perfume, candles, scented oils, clothing, or jewelry.

-If you want to bring back home some more authentic gifts, and not the common things you find in Insadong or Namdaemun Market, these small shops will offer you lots of choices.
+If you want to bring back home some more authentic gifts, and not the everyday things you find in Insadong or Namdaemun Market, these small shops will offer you lots of choices.

 Go on a Walking tour

-A 4-hour walking tour that will take you to the Secret Garden in Changdeokgung Palace, and along the streets of the old town.
-You will stop and admire places with historical backgrounds, and learn about the life people lived here in the past.
+A four-hour walking tour will take you to the Secret Garden in Changdeokgung Palace along the old town’s streets.
+You will stop to admire places with historical backgrounds and learn about people’s lives here in the past.

 Visit the Palaces of Seoul